milksteakmatt/Ardufuego/README.md

 - Arduino FireplaceRF C library
 Library to include in Arduino sketches for controlling a fireplace via RF

-- FireplaceRF example Arduino sketch
+- Ardufuego example Arduino sketch
 An example sketch that imports and utilizes FireplaceRF

 - RF_Tester Arduino sketch